 When $t=3kT/2$, the population of the system should be completely transferred back to the initial state $|0\rangle$.
 The presence of systematic errors, i.e., $\epsilon\ne0$, will induce undesirable transitions among various paths during the cyclic population transfer.
-To demonstrate the correction effect by the global phase $f(t)$ set as Eq.~(\ref{Simplef}), the performance of our protocol for the cyclic population transfer can be evaluated by the level populations $P_n(t)\equiv\langle n|\psi(t)\rangle\langle\psi(t)|n\rangle$, $n=0,1,e$.
-Note the fidelity $\mathcal{F}(T)$ defined in the last section is accurately a specified case of $P_n$, i.e., $\mathcal{F}(T)=P_1(t=T)$.
+To demonstrate the correction effect of the global phase $f(t)$ set to Eq.~(\ref{Simplef}), the performance of our protocol for the cyclic population transfer can be evaluated by the level populations $P_n(t)\equiv\langle n|\psi(t)\rangle\langle\psi(t)|n\rangle$, with $n=0,1,e$.
+Note the fidelity $\mathcal{F}(T)$ defined in Sec.~\ref{Optimize} is actually a special case of $P_n$, i.e., $\mathcal{F}(T)=P_1(t=T)$.

-We compare the population dynamics $P_n$ in the presence of the commutative error in Eq.~(\ref{globalerror}) with $\epsilon=-0.2$ controlled by our protocol [see Fig.~\ref{CycRabi}(a)] and the conventional parallel-transport condition [see Fig.~\ref{CycRabi}(b)].
-Clearly, our protocol of error correction outperforms the holonomic transformation under the parallel-transport condition.
-During the first loop in Fig.~\ref{CycRabi}(a) with a moderate coefficient $\lambda=5$, the initial population on the state $|0\rangle$ can be transferred to the state $|e\rangle$ with $P_e(T/2)=0.994$.
-Then it can be further transferred to $|1\rangle$ with $P_1(T)=0.994$, and back to $|0\rangle$ with $P_0(3T/2)=0.987$.
+We compare the population dynamics $P_n$ in the presence of the global error in Eq.~(\ref{globalerror}) with $\epsilon=-0.2$ controlled by our protocol [see Fig.~\ref{CycRabi}(a)] and the conventional parallel-transport condition [see Fig.~\ref{CycRabi}(b)].
+The former clearly outperforms the latter.
+During the first loop in Fig.~\ref{CycRabi}(a) with a moderate $\lambda=5$, the initial population in the state $|0\rangle$ can be transferred to state $|e\rangle$ with $P_e(T/2)=0.994$.
+Then it can be further transferred to $|1\rangle$ with $P_1(T)=0.994$ and back to $|0\rangle$ with $P_0(3T/2)=0.987$.
 During the second loop, it is found that $P_e(2T)=0.990$, $P_1(5T/2)=0.991$, and $P_0(3T)=0.989$.
-It means that the nearly perfect loops can be unlimitedly continued under the error correction.
-In sharp contrast, the cyclic population transfer under the parallel transport condition, i.e., $\lambda=0$, is under significant impact from the systematic error as shown in Fig.~\ref{CycRabi}(b).
-It is found $P_e(T/2)=0.898$, $P_1(T)=0.673$, and $P_0(3T/2)=0.750$.
-Although $P_e(0.62T)=0.984$ and $P_0(1.70T)=0.990$ can be obtained as peak values, the cyclic population transfer can reluctantly last at most one loop with an extended period.
+This implies that the nearly perfect loops can be infinitely continued under the dynamical correction.
+In sharp contrast, the cyclic population transfer under the parallel transport condition, i.e., $\lambda=0$, is subject to severe impact caused by the systematic error as shown in Fig.~\ref{CycRabi}(b).
+We find $P_e(T/2)=0.898$, $P_1(T)=0.673$, and $P_0(3T/2)=0.750$.
+Although $P_e(0.62T)=0.984$ and $P_0(1.70T)=0.990$ can be obtained as peak values, the cyclic population transfer can reluctantly last at most one loop with a deviating period.